Christianib003/christian-iradukunda_rl_summative/docs/env_spec.md

     - Transfer as much trash as possible from the bin to the truck, up to `max_capacity`.
     - Bin fill level is reduced accordingly.
     - Positive reward is awarded per unit collected.
-    - If the bin’s fill level falls below a “serviced” threshold (e.g., 10% of capacity), the bin is considered serviced, and an extra bonus may be given (higher for high-priority bins).
+    - If the bin’s fill level falls below a “serviced” threshold (10% of capacity), the bin is considered serviced, and an extra bonus may be given (higher for high-priority bins).
   - If the current cell does not contain a bin, or truck is already full:
     - No collection occurs,
     - A small penalty is applied for an invalid/unproductive action.